 To give this dresser more character, I added these WoodUbend Corner Molds.
 These appliques are really easy to work with because once they are heated, they actually bend and mold perfectly to the surface.
 I have a full tutorial including a video here.

 To give them a distressed and aged look, I dry brushed a tiny bit of this Coffee Bean just hitting the high spots of the applique.
 This is the simplest technique and takes barely any paint at all.
 I find a good stiff stenciling brush gives me the best result for this method.

 I created a video tutorial using this paint aging here. (starting at 5:55 in the video)

-For the small metal keyholes, I used Posh Chalk Patina from WoodUbend.
+For the small metal keyholes, I used this Posh Chalk Patina from WoodUbend.

 I love the end result and I’m smitten with this chunky hardware as well.